Ian Lougher

-Ian Lougher (born 10 July 1963) is a Welsh motorcycle racer, noted for 8 victories in the North West 200, 10 wins at the Isle of Man TT Races and 32 wins at the Southern 100 Races in his career.
+Ian Lougher (born 10 July 1963) is a retired Welsh motorcycle racer, noted for 8 victories at the North West 200, 10 wins at the Isle of Man TT Races and 32 wins at the Southern 100 Races in his career.

 Racing career

 Born in Cardiff, Lougher competed in club motor-cycle events in South Wales from 1982 until 1989.
 Lougher's first race was at Llandow on a Yamaha RD400, and his first race win was in 1983 at Pembrey.

 After racing career

 Team owner of Team ILR (Ian Lougher Racing), in 2015 his riders were Dan Hegerty in real road racing, with Vasco van der Valk and Joe Thomas in the British Motostar Championship.
 In 2016 Team ILR had Nadieh Jonee Schoots, Holland, in the Stock 1000 Class, with Connall Courtney, Ireland, in the Motostar standard class.

 A point on the Oliver's Mount race track was named Lougher's in 2014.